CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol2-ex-1.md

-# HOL 2: Explore GitHub advance security features
+# Lab 2: Explore GitHub advance security features

-Duration: 40 minutes
+## Estimated Duration: 40 minutes

 In this hands-on lab, you'll explore GitHub Enterprise features which is GitHub advance security features.
 You'll configure and explore Code scanning, CodeQL alerts, Repository security advisories, and GitHub Dependabots.

+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1: Enabling Code scanning and CodeQL alerts
+- Task 2: Repository security advisories

-## Task 1: Enabling Code scanning and CodeQL alerts
+### Task 1: Enabling Code scanning and CodeQL alerts

 In this task, you'll configure Code scanning and explore CodeQL alerts.
 Code scanning is a feature that you use to analyze the code in a GitHub repository to find security vulnerabilities and coding errors.
 Any problems identified by the analysis are shown on GitHub.